-- 4.10 Where the risk of an adverse patient outcome associated with surgery is identified as being high, the preoperative assessment consultation should facilitate a shared patient discussion, which may result in a well-informed individual opting for non-surgical management.
-Under such circumstances the decision making process should be endorsed through close collaborative discussion with surgical colleagues this is ideally conducted and documented within a preoperative multidisciplinary team (MDT) meeting.74 - 4.11 The output from consultations with patients at increased risk of mortality or morbidity must be documented in the patient's medical notes.
-In addition, mechanisms for clear communication of these consultations to patients, anaesthetists, surgeons, general practitioners and other healthcare workers should be in place.^{6,52} - 4.12 Consideration should be given to the use of formal prehabilitation pathways as well as services for nutritional assessment, smoking cessation, alcohol / drug addiction services and psychological support.^{75,76,77}
+- 4.9 Agreed internal referral pathways to other specialties should be in place for the minority of cases in which this may be required to expedite further investigation and patient optimisation.
+This should be done in close collaboration between the preoperative assessment lead and nominated representatives from appropriate specialties (e.g. cardiology, diabetes, renal, respiratory and geriatric medicine). - 4.10 Where the risk of an adverse patient outcome associated with surgery is identified as being high, the preoperative assessment consultation should facilitate a shared patient discussion, which may result in a well-informed individual opting for non-surgical management.
+Under such circumstances the decision making process should be endorsed through close collaborative discussion with surgical colleagues this is ideally conducted and documented within a preoperative multidisciplinary team (MDT) meeting.80 - 4.11 The output from consultations with patients at increased risk of mortality or morbidity must be documented in the patient's medical notes.
+In addition, mechanisms for clear communication of these consultations to patients, anaesthetists, surgeons, general practitioners and other healthcare workers should be in place.^{6,54} - 4.12 Consideration should be given to the use of formal prehabilitation pathways as well as services for nutritional assessment, smoking cessation, alcohol / drug addiction services and psychological support.^{81,82,83}